Massive scalar field on (A)dS space from a massless conformal field in $\mathbb{R}^6$: The classical free scalar field

 \section{The classical free scalar field}

 We now consider the free Klein-Gordon equation in $\setR^6$, namely $\square_6 \phi = 0$, in which $\square_6$ is the Laplace-Beltrami operator.
-As in the previous section we look at the restriction of this equation to the space $X_f$.
-We will see that the whole scalars in the unitary irreducible representations (UIR) of the dS and AdS groups, including both massless and massive case, can be obtained from the geometrical constraints defined above.
+As in the previous section we look at the restriction of this equation to the space $X_f$. \modiJu{We will see that on (A)dS the scalar fields fulfilling either the massless or massive Klein-Gordon equation can be recovered solely from the geometrical constraints defined above.}

+\modiJu{However, before addressing such a task we emphasize that our interest is focused on the interplay between the constraints expressed in $\mathbb{R}^6$ and the field equation to be satisfied.
+The quantization of such fields from $\mathbb{R}^6$ is another program which we do not intend to undertake here.
+Indeed, it would require to find a basis of mode solutions, equip them with a scalar product to build a proper Hilbert space and then study how this structure reduces on $X_f$.
+Such a study is out of the scope of the present article and the latter point, which is by no means obvious in itself, is expected to be troublesome once cast on AdS (see the ``classical'' Ref.~\cite{Avis:1977yn}, or Ref.~\cite{Bertola:2000mx} for a different viewpoint).}